Amazon Breaks Silence, Explains Why It Erased ‘When Harry Became Sally’

 “As with Seuss, the Anderson deletion has mostly been a conservative cause célèbre.
 I’ve seen little liberal concern over the dominant player in the book business playing censor in culture-war debates.”

-He noted, however, that liberals he knows have private expressed their worries about the rise of transgender ideology and the suppression of free speech and civil discourse that has accompanied this development.
+He noted, however, that liberals he knows have privately expressed their worries about the rise of transgender ideology and the suppression of free speech and civil discourse that has accompanied this development.

 Douthat is hoping that liberals will step up to challenge the arguments used to justify censorship of inconvenient or uncomfortable ideas and arguments.
 But is it already too late?